Lake Gore

-Lake Gore is a seasonal and semi-permanent saline lake in the Goldfields-Esperance region of Western Australia located approximately 24 km west of Esperance.
+Lake Gore is a seasonal and semi-permanent saline lake in the Goldfields-Esperance region of Western Australia, approximately 24 km west of Esperance.
 It is an important site for waterbirds.

 Description

-The lake is almost circular in shape and has several smaller lakes located to the west including Lake Kubitch and Carbul Lake.
-A smaller lake, Quallilup Lake is located further to the south near Shelley Beach.
+The lake is almost circular in shape and has several smaller lakes located to the west, including Lake Kubitch and Carbul Lake.
+A smaller lake, Quallilup Lake, lies further to the south near Shelley Beach.
 The lake and its surrounds are situated in the Albany-Fraser Orogen with alluvial sediments overlying gneiss, sandstone and limestone on a sub-coastal plain.
 The lake itself is a sub-terminal drainage basin.
 The wetland area has a total volume of 30 km3 and a total catchment area of 1140000 km2.

 Hydrology

 The lake is recharged mostly via surface flow from the Dalyup River directly into Lake Gore with Coobidge Creek supplying many of the surrounding lake systems.
 The maximum depth of Lake Gore is recorded as 2.02 m in 1986 when the lake was inundated but with a mean depth of 1.43 m and the lake has dried up several times the last being in 1984.

 The water is colourless and has low tannin levels.
 The salinity of the river varies depending on rainfall, the minimum salinity is recorded as 6.5ppt but the September mean is 52ppt.
 Salinity levels rise as the lake dries out in summer.
 The pH of the lake water fluctuates between 7.1 and 9.4.
 The water quality and salinity levels are regularly monitored by local school students as part of the Ribbons of Blue program.